262 new coronavirus cases in Ahmedabad, 21 deaths

 The district has now 5,346 active cases.
 Around 13 lakh people are living in containment zones in Ahmedabad district, the state government said.

 Ten out of 11 containment zones in the city are on the eastern bank of Sabarmati river, where no relaxation has been provided from lockdown rules as per the announcement made by Chief Minister Vijay Rupani on Monday.
-The western part of Ahmedabad, barring a containment zone of Gulbai Tekra locality, witnesseda rush as people came out in large numbers to make purchases.
-All kinds of shops except those inside malls were allowed to open.
+The western part of Ahmedabad, barring a containment zone of Gulbai Tekra locality, witnessed rush as people came out in large numbers to make purchases.

+Additional Chief Secretary Rajiv Gupta, who is appointed to oversee measures for containment of the pandemic in the Municipal Corporation area, said the majority of businesses and offices have been allowed to operate in the western part of Ahmedabad between 8 am and 4 pm.
+Outlets located in shopping complexes have also been allowed to remain open on the odd-even basis, he added.

+No more than five persons will be allowed inside a shop at one time and those not wearing face masks will be fined Rs 200, he said, warning of strict action against those violating lockdown rules.
+Residents of non-containment areas in Ahmedabad's eastern area will be allowed to go to the west side for work, but those in containment zones will not be allowed to go out, he said.

 ALSO READ